While we encourage you to use the contact form on this page, you can always email or phone us:

 During the pregnancy legal work is started with an attorney in the state where the baby will be born.
 Depending on the state this can be a pre-birth order, post-birth order, voluntary acknowledgement of parentage, judgement of paternity, custody order or adoption.
 There may be a court date for just your attorney or for you and your surrogate.

-Surrogacy is legal in most states except Nebraska, Michigan and Lousiana.
-There are some states that it may be more difficult for unmarried couples, members of the LBBTQIA+ community, or single parents.
+Surrogacy is legal in most states except Nebraska and Lousiana.
+There are some states that it may be more difficult for unmarried couples, members of the LGBTQIA+ community, or single parents.

 General